swayongshen/swayongshen/README.md

-## Hi there, I'm Yong Shen, a penultimate year computer science student at the National University of Singapore. 👋
+## Hi there, I'm Yong Shen, a final year computer science student at the National University of Singapore. 👋

 Connect with me: